Here’s everything you need to know about the Van Gogh Immersive Experience.

 - The show runs for 30 minutes on a continuous loop so if you miss something, you can stay until it repeats.

 - Drinks are offered inside.
-Look for the servers that roam around.
+Look for the servers that roam around (may not be offered at all locations).

 - Book a time early in the day to get the best choice of seating.